ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C06_Immutability.md

 throws if you try to assign to a read-only attribute.

 Because of this, frozen dataclasses give you actual runtime enforcement of immutability.
-Unlike the `Final` type hint, which is only checked by static analyzers, a frozen dataclass will actively prevent mutation in a running program.
+Unlike the `Final` type annotation, which is only checked by static analyzers, a frozen dataclass will actively prevent mutation in a running program.
 This can be a powerful tool for ensuring certain objects remain constant.
 It's especially handy for value objects (like points, coordinates, config objects, etc.) where you want to make sure